charlotte rep

 - 72% capacity paid attendance (national season average 74%, via Theatre Communications Group)

-- Annual season of 6-8 productions, with many area/regional premieres* of significant contemporary plays, and an annual festival of new plays chosen from national submissions - many of them later published and fully produced at the Rep and numerous U.S. theatre companies
+- Annual season of 6-8 productions, with many area/regional premieres* of significant contemporary plays, and an annual festival of new plays curated from national submissions - 34 of them later published and produced at the Rep and numerous U.S. theatre companies*

 ...